theirc/airbel/src/_projects/decision-making-during-covid-19.md

   latitude:
   longitude:
 description: >-
-  COVID-19 has sparked a complex, multifaceted, and likely protracted global humanitarian crisis.
-The Decision-making During COVID-19 project is a collaboration between the Centre for Disaster Protection the International Rescue Committee (IRC), to test and operationalise crisis risk financing tools in the context of this complex, protracted humanitarian crisis.
+  The Decision-making During COVID-19 project is a collaboration between the Centre for Disaster Protection the International Rescue Committee (IRC), to test and operationalize crisis risk financing tools in the context of this complex, protracted humanitarian crisis.
 hero_image:
 featured_image:
 featured_video_url: